lefos987/generator-ghurt/hapi/README.md

 # Hapi server

-Hapi server generated with capinnovation generator.
+Hapi server generated with `ghurt` generator.
 Configured to be tested with Jasmine.

 ## Repo structure